 Of course, there are a few bugs here and there, but other than some “deprecated” APIs that are still in the codebase, WordPress doesn’t have too many problems when it comes to system stability.

-The WordPress core team is laser-focused on compatibility, and in comparison, Craft is still quite young and feels really unstable compared to WordPress.
+The WordPress core team is laser-focused on compatibility, and in comparison, Craft is still quite young and feels really unstable as a WordPress competitor against WordPress itself.
 We don’t say that Craft breaks all the time, but compared to WordPress, there have been bigger changes for cracking between major versions.

 Basically, Craft is still a new area to be explored, while WordPress has dedicated years to stability issues.

 WordPress has a RESTful API built-in and Craft doesn’t have a REST API in the core, but for the easier content jobs, there’s the first-party Element API plugin.

 The WordPress Multisite feature makes managing different sites separately unnecessary.
 For example, let’s say that you want to build a platform and scale it, but you also want a separate one where you’ll bring in additional users to convert.
 Instead of installing WordPress one more time, you can use the same username and dashboard to manage them both.

 Multisite networks share the same plugins, themes, and database, but, they don’t have their own server directory, while they do have individual media directories and tables in the database.